Mamiololo01/Effortlessly-Deploy-an-Application-Load-Balancer-on-AWS-EKS/README.md

 eksctl create cluster --name Dev --region us-east-1

-You can change the name “demo” and region “us-east-1” to your own preferences.
+You can change the name “Dev” and region “us-east-1” to your own preferences.

 Within that one command you shall create an entire cluster.
 This can take up to 10 minutes.